lawrennd/old_talks/_posts/2014-09-04-deep-span-g-span-aussian-processes.md

 ---
+layout: talk
+title: Deep Gaussian Processes
+tex_title: Deep {G}aussian Processes
+abstract: |
-abstract: In this talk we describe how deep neural networks can be modified to produce deep Gaussian process models.
+  In this talk we describe how deep neural networks can be modified to produce deep Gaussian process models.
 The framework of deep Gaussian processes allow for unsupervised learning, transfer learning, semi-supervised learning, multi-task learning and principled handling of different data types (count data, binary data, heavy